 When we think about a child having cancer, we focus our thoughts on the disease being the bad bit… and isn’t it a good thing that they can access potentially life-saving treatment.
 But during this process, what you are often relentlessly managing, is the (sometimes quite serious) complications of actually receiving the treatment.

-As soon as possible, he’s rigged up to IV antibiotics, despite it not always being clear what the cause of his infection is.
+As soon as possible, he gets IV antibiotics, despite it not always being clear what the cause of his infection is.
 This is because even if it is a virus, he is at risk of complications, like secondary bacterial infections (pneumonia).

 We have now surpassed the hat trick of all school holidays spent in hospital – Christmas, Easter, February half-term, and recently the May half-term.
 (But we had such plans for our lounge-based activities!)

-In February alone, we had 3 admissions in what was supposed to be an easier few months of treatment.
+In February alone, we had three admissions in what was supposed to be an easier few months of treatment.

 Strangely, he is mostly not that unwell in himself with no outward sign of illness (snotty nose, cough etc..)
 The nurses will take blood samples, which get cultured in a lab and these consistently reveal the presence of a bacteria.
 When they know it’s staphylococcus, they can then tailor which antibiotics to give.